iterative/dvc.org/content/docs/command-reference/repro.md

-`dvc repro` provides a way to regenerate data pipeline results, by restoring the dependency graph (a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) implicitly defined by the stages listed in `dvc.yaml`.
+`dvc repro` provides a way to regenerate data pipeline results, by restoring the dependency graph (a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) implicitly defined by the stages listed in `dvc.yaml` files.
 The commands defined in these stages are then executed in the correct order, reproducing pipeline results.

-> Pipeline stages are defined in a `dvc.yaml` file (either manually or by using
+> Pipeline stages are defined in `dvc.yaml` (either manually or by using
 > `dvc run`) while initial data dependencies can be registered with `dvc add`.

 This command is similar to [Make](https://www.gnu.org/software/make/) in